webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

     - `host.json`: global config of function app.
       - Controls runtime behaviors, middleware settings, and other global aspects of the function app.
     - `local.settings.json`: local on-prem specific configurations to override `host.json` while developing.
-    - `file.exe`: the actual code that will be run.
+    - `file.js`: the actual code that will be run.
   - **function.json**: single function configuration file. **every function will have this file**.
     - defines the functions trigger, bindings, direction...
       - **dataType**: binary, stream, string.